IITGuwahati-AI/AI_Hackathon/genesis/README.md

 #### ImageNet Initialization
 <img src="https://github.com/tejasvi/AI_Hackathon/raw/master/genesis/img_init.JPG">

-However freezing inner layers not gave good results.
-Instead we had to unfreeze all layers to get fast convergence.
-It may be because the images of ImageNet have much different features therefore inner layers also require training.
+However freezing inner layers did not give any good results.
+Instead we had to unfreeze all layers to achieve faster convergence.
+It may be because the images of ImageNet have much different features therefore inner layers also required training.

 ## Execution